nicofirst1/rl_werewolf/MarkDowns/Journal.md

 OR

 Action space can permanently change to a multi MultiDiscrete.
-At communication phase nothing changes, at voting phase you take the first one.
+At communication phase nothing changes, at voting phase you take the first one (or most common in first n ones?).

 ###### Observation Space
 Should the observation space stay the same with just an added value or should it change completely?